-I know that I told you last holiday season that we were just not a scout- elf family and never would be.
+I know that I told you last holiday season that we were just not a scout-elf family and never would be.
 Well, I think it is time I ate some crow.
-I gave in to the whole Elf on the shelf phenomenon.
-Known as the World’s Smallest Elf on the Shelf our scout arrived to our home last week.
-Since his arrival he has been up to all kinds of crazy antics.
+I gave in to the whole Elf on the Shelf phenomenon.
+Known as the World’s Smallest Elf on the Shelf our scout arrived at our home last week.
+Since his arrival, he has been up to all kinds of crazy antics.

 While the job on Elf on the Shelf is to report back to the North Pole every night to let Santa know how my daughter’s behavior is, we didn’t want to use him that way.
 We prefer to focus on the good things our daughter does during the day at school and at home because we want to reinforce her positive behavior.